 Thanks to Greg Jenkins, Bravo Productions, event planning and production company, in business 25 years

 As the owner of a driving school in New York City, my first big regret is that I did not get all other licenses (Motorcycle, Bus, Truck license) earlier in life.
-I just pass my truck road test Tuesday January 17 2012.
-Now I have to wait two more years before I can expand to teach Truck Lessons thanks to NYS requirement.
-Secondly, I was too naive and trusted many so called experts that convince me how to run my business only to find out they were wrong.
+I just passed my truck road test Tuesday, Jan.
+17, 2012.
+Now I have to wait two more years before I can expand to teach Truck Lessons thanks to an NYS requirement.
+Secondly, I was too naive and trusted many so-called experts who convinced me how to run my business only to find out they were wrong.
 I wasted a lot of money trying ideas that did not work.
-3. In the real estate boom time I should have purchase commercial real estate to accommodate my growing business.
+3. In the real estate boom time, I should have purchased commercial real estate to accommodate my growing business.
 Now it’s impossible to get a loan.
 I would have preferred to spend a bit more money to secure a property.

 Thanks to Rajendra Hariprashad, Ena’s Driving School, in business for 8 years

 If I knew then what I know now I would have invested in two areas.
 One, I would have developed other people and brought them into the business sooner.
 No one is good at everything.
 Even Michael Jordon had a coach and teammates.
 One of my friends started a business five years ago and has 700 people working for him today.
 The more you can leverage other people and create a ladder for them to achieve what they want to then the more successful you will be.
 Find people you can trust and learn to work effectively with them.
 My business is much stronger today because I have a strong team.